containers/podman.io_old/getting-started/index.md

 ### Testing the httpd container

-As you were able to see, the container does not has an IP Address assigned.
+As you are able to see, the container does not have an IP Address assigned.
 The container is reachable via it's published port on your local machine.

 ```console